 If you want to point to one reason why the Pittsburgh Pirates have been so successful this year, the most obvious reason would be their pitching.
 I talked about the pitching last night, pointing out how the Pirates are only projected to spend $36.5 M for the number one ranked pitching staff in baseball.
 But digging deeper into the success of the pitching staff, we can see the real fuel for this year's team has been the depth.

 This isn't a new concept.
 The Pirates went through 11 starting pitchers in the first two and a half months of the season.
 They recently saw their All-Star closer go down with an injury, only to replace him with the guy who has the best numbers of all National League relievers.
-They have two prospects who have upper 90s fastballs and dominating sliders — Vic Black and Duke Welker — who they have barely had to use this year.
+They have two prospects who have upper 90s fastballs and dominating sliders -- Vic Black ...

 This content is for Pirates Prospects subscribers only.
 Subscribers get access to all of our daily articles on the Pirates and their minor league system, with live coverage throughout the system on a daily basis.
 Our lowest rates are $2.22 per month under our Top Prospect Plan, which also gets you a FREE copy of the 2016 Prospect Guide.
 Subscribe today to access all of our daily coverage of the Pirates' system.

 If you're already a member, you can log in below.
 If you think you're receiving this message in error, please e-mail firstname.lastname@example.org.